marijnh/Eloquent-JavaScript/16_game.md

 {{index "Coin class", coin, wave}}

 Coins use their `update` method to wobble.
-They ignore collisions with the grid since they are simply wobbling around inside of their own square.
+They ignore collisions with the grid, since they are simply wobbling around inside of their own square.

 ```{includeCode: true}
 const wobbleSpeed = 8, wobbleDist = 0.07;